SteveJustin1963/zork/README.md

 - Removed the `ADD-TO-INVENTORY` input prompt since it's not practical to ask the player every time.
 You would typically call `add-to-inventory` when an item is picked up in the game.
 - Added comments for clarity.

-Please note that a complete implementation of a game like Zork would be far more complex and beyond the scope of this format.
-However, this code provides a more accurate starting point for a text adventure game in Forth-83.
+Please note that a complete implementation of a game like Zork would be far more complex